Bank Lending Criteria

 - Have water and power connected (tank water is acceptable however solar power is not).

-- Not be income producing (not a commercial farm).
+- Not be income producing (Commercial farms are acceptable for commercial loans only).

 There are many types of local council zonings that may apply to a property.
 For the purpose of this policy: